 1. Predict What Tulips Need

-Before revealing the protocol for planting a tulip test garden, use the webbing graphic to review what plants need: warm temperatures, sunlight, water, soil, space, protection.
+Before revealing the protocol for planting a tulip test garden, use the webbing graphic to review what plants need: sunlight, water, soil, space, protection.
 Pose questions about what tulips may need: Full sun?
 Full shade?
 Part sun/part shade?
 Type of soil?
 How much water from rain, snow, other?
 How far apart would you plant bulbs?
 How can the bulbs be protected from predators or extreme weather conditions?
 Assess students' background knowledge by encouraging them to share their thoughts and predictions.

 2. Compare Possible Planting Sites

 Place students in small groups.
 Take them outside with pencils and notebooks to explore possible planting sites.
 Have each group find a spot they think would be a suitable site for a tulip garden.
 (Be sure to specify off-limit areas.)
 Have them sketch a simple map of their site.
-Be sure they label their sketch with descriptive words that reveal reasons for choosing their site: warm temperatures? sunlight? water? soil? space? protection?
+Be sure they label their sketch with descriptive words that reveal reasons for choosing their site: sunlight? water? soil? space? protection?
 Have each group present their sketch and describe how they think their chosen site will provide suitable conditions for tulips.
 Encourage the class to listen without evaluating predictions.

 3. Reveal Rules and Rate Sites